Leen0th/2025_GP_Group17/README.md

 ## Technologies
 - **Swift** – used to develop the iOS application.
-- **Python** – used to build and run the AI models for player detection, tracking, action detection and player's performance analysis.
+- **Python** – used to build and run the AI models for player detection, tracking, action recognition, and performance analysis.

 ## Launching Instructions
 1. **Clone the repository**